yorbenlodema/EEG-Pype/Detailed_installation.md

 # 3. Create the Environment

 Now we will create the virtual environment or "sandbox" where the software is installed.
+This environment contains all packages (dependencies) that EEG-Pype relies on.
 ## A.
 To enter the correct folder, copy and paste this command and press Enter:
 ```Bash